pdxlibrary/Custom-Header-for-Primo-Explore-Primo-NUI-/README.md

 ## Installation

-To add a custom header to Primo, you will need to update the custom.js and custom1.css files for the UI theme for a particular view in the Primo Back Office (PBO).
+To add a custom header to Primo, you will need to update the custom.js and custom1.css files of the UI theme for a particular view in the Primo Back Office (PBO).

 ### custom.js